FasaLug/.github/profile/README.md

-## Hi there 👋

-# Fasa LUG (Linux User Group) 🐧
+## Fasa LUG (Linux User Group) 🐧

-Welcome to the Fasa LUG GitHub repository! 🎉
+Welcome to the Fasa LUG Organization

 ## About Us ℹ️